PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 one index build, and compares the complete final ModelIR with the former ten-call sequence.

+Rank-four channelwise broadcast-constant repair now builds one `ModelIRGraphIndex` instead of independently scanning the graph for producers, consumers, and binary candidates.
+Exact ADD/SUB/MUL/DIV/MAXIMUM/MINIMUM/POW candidates come from indexed type dispatch, producer layout evidence uses the indexed producer, and cloned-constant input rewrites update consumers through the differential setter.
+The consumer indices are intentionally snapshotted at pass entry.
+This preserves the former artifact policy for a shared constant: every candidate that was shared at entry receives its own deterministic clone, even after earlier rewrites reduce the live fan-out.
+Focused tests block both legacy map builders, observe no index refresh beyond the supplied initial build, compare the maintained index with a fresh rebuild, and preserve the existing rank-three, rank-four, inverse-rotation, ambiguous-layout, and no-op characterizations.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter